Workflow logic

 What is workflow logic?

-Workflow logic is the structural backbone of every HappyRobot agent.
-It defines the sequence of steps an agent follows, the conditions that determine which path it takes, and the fallback behaviors that keep execution on track when something unexpected happens.
-Unlike prompt-only AI systems where behavior is entirely dependent on model reasoning, workflow logic makes the most operationally consequential parts of an interaction predictable, auditable, and consistent regardless of how a conversation unfolds.
+Workflow logic defines the sequence of steps an agent follows, the conditions that determine which path it takes, and the fallback behaviors that keep execution on track when something unexpected happens.
+Unlike prompt-only AI systems where behavior is entirely dependent on model reasoning, workflow logic makes the more operationally consequential parts of an interaction predictable, regardless of how a conversation unfolds.

 Every decision point in a workflow is explicit, not inferred